2015 Ironman Lake Placid Race Report: The Swim Bike Mom Version

 I am THANKFUL for the finish.
 I earned every last step and mile of that course.

-I am ever so thankful to Coach Brett Daniels with PTS Sports and my nutritionist, Meredith Vieceli, for everything leading up to the race.
+I am ever so thankful to Coach Brett Daniels with PTS Sports.
 Thank you.

 For my family and the Expert.
 Wow… there are really no words.
 Thank you for putting up with me and supporting me through all of these Ironman dreams… I know it’s not easy.
 And I thank you.